credential-handler/authn.io/README.md

   * Requesting a credential (Credential consumer) / Approving a requested credential (IDP)
     * head to /cc
     * click "Get Credential"
-    * Login to an existing account on loginhub
+    * Login to an existing account on authorization.io
     * You will be redirected to /idp with the requested credentials and the id
     * Click Accept credentials
-    * You will be redirected to loginhub
+    * You will be redirected to authorization.io
     * Then to the credential consumer attached with the request with the approved credentials.